If you are a Chevy fan, you might have heard about the term OBS and wondered what it meant. What is an OBS Chevy, and why are these so popular?

 As an example, the 88 C/K came standard with a 4.3-liter V6 engine that was rated for 15 mpg combined.
 In comparison, the 2022 Chevy Silverado with the Duramax 3.0-liter Turbo-Diesel engine is rated at 23/33 mpg.
 That’s quite the difference.

-Looking at the interior, we also see some disadvantages.
+Looking at the interior, you also see some disadvantages.
 Back in the day, cheap plastics were used within the cabin.
 Considering the age of these vehicles now, you can pretty much bank on cracking and wear to the trim and handles.
-To restore the truck, you would have to replace these parts.
+To restore the truck, you will have to replace these parts.